Artificial IntelligenceGoogle Updates AI Search: The End of Traditional SEO?

 The practical solution?
 Don't depend on one income source.
 In-depth educational content opens other doors — paid courses, consulting, sponsored content.
 Diversifying income has become a necessity, not a choice.

-The Impact on Arabic Websites Specifically
+What Is the Impact on Arabic Websites Specifically?

 Arabic tech websites will be hit harder than others.
 Most rely on short news articles — exactly the type AI Overview summarizes easily.